Deep Completion Autoencoders for Radio Map Estimation: Introduction

-\cmt{Contributions} \begin{myitemize} \myitem\cmt{paradigm}To this end, the first contribution of this work is a data-driven paradigm for radio map estimation.
-The idea is to learn the spatial structure of relevant propagation phenomena such as shadowing, reflection, and diffraction using a data set of past measurements in different environments.
+\cmt{Contributions} \begin{myitemize} \myitem\cmt{paradigm}\firstrev{To this end, this work puts forth a data-driven paradigm for radio occupancy map estimation. }The idea is to learn the spatial structure of relevant propagation phenomena such as shadowing, reflection, and diffraction using a data set of past measurements in different environments.
 Intuitively, learning how these phenomena evolve across space can significantly reduce the number of measurements required to achieve a given estimation accuracy.
-This is a critical aspect since the time interval in which measurements are collected needs to be sufficiently short relative to the temporal variations of the target map in real-world scenarios (coherence time). \myitem\cmt{DNN algorithm}The second contribution comprises a PSD map estimation algorithm based on a deep neural network.
-To cope with the variable number of measurements, a tensor completion task is formulated based on a spatial discretization of the area of interest and addressed by means of a \emph{completion network} with an encoder-decoder architecture.
-This structure is motivated by the observation that radio maps lie close to a low-dimensional manifold embedded in a high-dimensional space.
-Extensive experiments using a realistic data set obtained with Remcom's Wireless InSite simulator reveal that the proposed algorithm markedly outperforms state-of-the-art radio map estimators. \myitem\cmt{code and data}This data set will be posted along with the code and trained neural networks at the authors' web sites. \end{myitemize}
+This is a critical aspect since the time interval in which measurements are collected needs to be sufficiently short relative to the temporal variations of the target map in real-world scenarios (coherence time). \myitem\cmt{DNN algorithm}\firstrev{The main contribution of this work is to build upon this idea to develop} a PSD map estimation algorithm based on a deep neural network.
+To cope with the variable number of measurements, a tensor completion task is formulated based on a spatial discretization of the area of interest and addressed by means of a \emph{completion network} with an encoder-decoder architecture, \thirdrev{which belongs to a broad family of networks with well-documented merits in other wireless communications contexts~\cite{felix2018autoencoder}}.
+This structure is motivated by the observation that radio maps lie close to a low-dimensional manifold embedded in a high-dimensional space. \myitem\cmt{generalizes well to different distrib.} Extensive experiments using a realistic data set obtained with Remcom's Wireless InSite simulator reveal that the proposed algorithm markedly outperforms state-of-the-art radio map estimators \firstrev{and exhibits strong out-of-sample generalization capabilities.} \if\singlecol1 \myitem\cmt{code and data}\firstrev{This data set is available along with the code at~\texttt{https://github.com/yvestegnya2/deep-autoencoders-cartography}.} \else \myitem\cmt{code and data}\firstrev{This data set is available along with the code at~\texttt{https://github.com/yvestegnya2/deep- autoencoders-cartography}.} \fi \end{myitemize}